Guardiola, Solskjaer and the winners and losers of the Champions League draw

 Loser: Pep Guardiola

-It will be more than 10 years since the Catalan coach last secured the Champions League trophy when the final takes place in St Petersburg in May and, with each passing season, the pressure grows on him to win it.
+It will be more than 10 years since the Catalan coach last secured the Champions League trophy when the final takes place in St Petersburg in May and, with each passing season, the pressure grows on him to win it again.

 Last season was the closest he came when his Manchester City side were beaten by Chelsea in the final in Porto.